 Scoping reviews were formalized by Arksey and O'Malley (2005) and later refined by the JBI Manual (Peters et al., 2020).
 The research question is framed using the PCC framework: Population, Concept, Context.
 This broader framing reflects the exploratory nature of the scoping review, which asks "What is known about this topic?" rather than "What is the effect of this intervention?"

 A scoping review maps available evidence across a domain.
 It identifies what types of studies exist, what populations have been studied, what outcomes have been measured, and where the gaps lie.
-This makes scoping reviews particularly valuable as precursors to systematic reviews: if you are unsure whether enough evidence exists to warrant a full SR, a scoping review answers that question first.
+This makes scoping reviews particularly valuable as precursors to systematic reviews: if you are unsure whether enough evidence exists to warrant a full systematic review, a scoping review answers that question first.

 How It Differs from a Systematic Review